 We provide the templates for five different temperatures in total, from 2000 K to 5000 K, and for solar element abundances.
 The provided templates are aimed at the detection of chemical species, rather than retrieving their abundances or other atmospheric properties, such as temperatures.

-In addition to the usual templates, we also create line masks.
+In addition to the usual templates, we also created line masks.
 These masks consist of line positions and relative depths of absorption lines, but do not contain information on the actual line profiles.
-We also include special versions of these line masks for each species that take potential blending effects with other species into account.
+We also included special versions of these line masks for each species that take potential blending effects with other species into account.
 This blending can reduce the relative importance of certain lines that are affected by other species' spectral lines and, thus, should not be given their full weight in a cross-correlation procedure.

-By applying the templates to existing observational data, we show that they can atomic iron in the atmosphere of WASP-121 b, which has previously been found by \citet{Hoeijmakers2020}.
-Since the templates and line masks have been calculated for a specific surface gravity of $g = 2000$\,cm\,s$^{-2}$, we test the impact for cases, where $g$ differs from that value.
+By applying the templates to existing observational data, we show that they can detect atomic iron in the atmosphere of WASP-121 b, which has previously been found by \citet{Hoeijmakers2020}.
+Since the templates and line masks have been calculated for a specific surface gravity of $g = 2000$\,cm\,s$^{-2}$, we tested the impact for cases where $g$ differs from that value.
 We find that within the expected surface gravity range of ultra-hot Jupiters, the cross-correlation signal differs by no more than 0.5\% compared to templates calculated with the correct $g$.
 All templates and line masks are publicly available on the CDS data archive server.